wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 resources.
 In particular, AWS groups related endpoints into _services_, such as EC2, S3, just to name two out of the 400+.

-I remember when I started learning AWS in 2018 I felt completely lost among the three letter acronyms; I didn't know if I wanted EC2, ECS or EKS, or if I should choose EBS or EFS when running an instance in VPC.
+I remember when I started learning AWS in 2018 I felt lost among the three letter acronyms; I didn't know if I wanted EC2, ECS or EKS, or if I should choose EBS or EFS when running an instance in VPC.

 At the beginning I used a lot the AWS Web Console to study the most commonly used services.
-For example, I clicked on the "Launch new instance" button, answered a series of questions -- often just accepting the proposed default values --, then I watched the instance booting.
+For example, I clicked on the "Launch new instance" button, answered a series of questions — often just accepting the proposed default values —, then I watched the instance booting.
 I traced the details of the running instance to other services to understand how they interact.
-This way I learned that the start of a single virtual machine instance requires an machine image, a launch template, a volume, a subnet, and a bunch of permissions.
+This way I learned that the start of a single virtual machine instance requires an machine image, a launch template, a volume, a network, and a bunch of permissions.

 These resources, often referred to as _infrastructure_, form the basis of software systems on which specific applications run.